 Stay: Hotel 41

-There are more than 1,000 hotels in which to choose from in Londontown, but the favorite of travelers is the Hotel 41.
-Within steps of Buckingham Palace, you'll feel like royalty yourself at this high-end property in the heart of Westminster.
-Only 28 rooms are found in this hotel, decked out in black-and-white decor, so a stay here is intimate.
+Within steps of Buckingham Palace, you'll feel like royalty at Hotel 41.
+The property only has 28 rooms, decked out in black-and-white decor, so a stay here is intimate.